maxcheever/foobar/README.md

 $$G(x) = \prod_{n=1}^{\infty}1+x^n$$
 which means
 $$G(x) = (1+x)(1+x^2)(1+x^3)...(1+x^{n-1}) = 1 + x + x^2 + 2x^3 + 2x^4+ 3x^5...$$
-since the number of solutions for any n is the number of ways the terms combine to make $x^n$, you can use the coefficent to determine the number of distinct partitions of n.
+since the number of solutions for any $n$ is the number of ways the terms combine to make $x^n$, you can use the coefficent to determine the number of distinct partitions of $n$.
 The code for this logic turns out to be quite simple, just needing a couple lines illustrating the polynomial multiplication.
 I'm extremely glad that I did not just try to impliment a brute force algorithm and instead learned the underlying theory, because it not only saved the runtime of my code, but also helped me learn something new in the process.